 The Exercise Science program considers application for admission without regard to race, color, national origin, religion, sex, sexual orientation, age or disability.

 - Complete a minimum of 120 semester hours.
-See the Curriculum for the suggested course of study.
+See the Curriculum for the suggested plan of study.

 - Complete all courses required by the university and the program.

-- Achieve a grade of "C" or better in all required courses.
+- Achieve a grade of "C" or better in all required major courses.